vchirkov/algolia-sa-assignment/README.md

 ## Data Sources

 You can find both datasets in the data folder.
-You will need to push this data to Algolia.
+You will need to push this data to Algolia in your own application and connect the app to the dataset.

 ## Get started